Elle Macpherson, 55, Wows In A Tiny Swimsuit In Sizzling Beach Photos

 Nothing beats time with nature @kamalayakohsamui .. and @welleco- My wellness partner. ????
 Co founding our wellness business 5 years ago has been the beginning of an incredible wellness journey.
 I’m so blessed to be able to explore not only my own health and well being , but places like @kamalayakohsamui where creating a healing environment and education is paramount.

-But this most definitely isn’t the first time she’s floored fans in her swimwear.

-As The Inquisitr reported back in July, the supermodel stunned fans as she shared a snap to her Instagram account of herself laying on a bed in a skimpy bikini during a trip to Thailand.
+This isn’t the first time the model has floored fans in her swimwear, however.
+As The Inquisitr reported back in July, Elle stunned fans as she shared a snap to her Instagram of her lying on a bed in a skimpy bikini during a trip to Thailand.